hantsy/helidon-sandbox/mp-jpa.md

       - ./data:/var/lib/postgresql
 ```

-Execute `docker-compose up` to bootstrap a PostgreSQL server .
+Try to execute `docker-compose up` to bootstrap a PostgreSQL server .

 Helidon provides a `DataSource` extension to produce `javax.sql.DataSource` CDI bean  at runtime.
-And for optimizing database connection, there is a Hikari Connection Pool Extension available.
+And for optimizing database connection, there is another Hikari Connection Pool Extension available.

-Add the Hikari Connection Pool Extension into the project dependencies, it will includes the `DataSource` extension transitively.
+Let's add the Hikari Connection Pool Extension into the project dependencies, it will includes the `DataSource` extension transitively.

 ```xml
 <dependency>